HarshitKaushik/java-cheat-sheet/README.md

 int[] runs; //Readable

-//int values[5];//Compilation Error!Declaration of an Array should not include size.
+//int values[5]; //Compilation Error!Declaration of an Array should not include size.

-//marks = new int[];//COMPILER ERROR!
+//marks = new int[]; //COMPILER ERROR!
 Size of an array is mandatory to create an array.

 //Declaring 2D Array Examples: